-- DM\ALF\ENDPOINT is pointing to the SBM server and port number and the ALF Event Manager for that SBM server - DM ALF USER is a valid SBM and Dimension CM user with administrative privileges - 3.
+- DM_ALF_ENDPOINT is pointing to the SBM server and port number and the ALF Event Manager for that SBM server - DM_ALF_USER is a valid SBM and Dimension CM user with administrative privileges - 3.
+Update the related ALF information. - 4.
 Restart the Dimensions CM Listener service.